-These products do not require a lot of footing in order for the stone to be supported.
-In fact, the only requirement for installing stone veneer is that prior to installation, installers must create a masonry substrate for the stone to adhere to.
+These products do not require a lot of footing for the stone to be supported.
+In fact, the only requirement for installing stone veneer is that before installation, installers must create a masonry substrate for the stone to adhere to.
 Installers learn how to install stone veneer panels over concrete.

 Laying Stone Veneer: Thin Stone Veneer

 One of the reasons why the process to lay stone veneer does not take long is because the veneer is a variation from natural stone.
 Thin stone veneer easily surpasses stone that is manufactured.
-It also delivers a finish that is stunning.
+It also delivers a stunning finish.
 The product is colorfast, and this means that it will not fade or lose luster after a period of time.
 Stone veneers are also strong and resistant to aesthetic issues such as scratching or chipping.